 - Create the iteration you want the cards to go into.

-- Open the Story List for that iteration
+- Click on the Card List for that iteration

 - Use the Import button and select the file you created